achliopa/udemy_PythonTensorFlow/readme.md

 ### Lecture 1 - Introduction

 * we will learn how to use Google's TensorFlow framework to prerform the latest techniques in the Deep Learning ecosystem
-* we wll start with a crashcourse in the essential Python data science libraries (know them)
+* we wll start with a crashcourse in the essential Python data science libraries (we know them from PythonDSMLBootcamp course)
 	* numpy
 	* pandas
 	* matplotlib
 	* scikit learn
 * we will then dive straight into Neural Networks (Perceptrons, Activation Functions, Back Propagation etc)
 * Then we ll dive in Tensorflow
-* A variety of networks is covered
+* A variety of networks are covered
 	* Densely Connected Neural Networks (basic classification and regression tasks)
 	* Convolutional Neural Networks (complex image classification tasks)
 	* Recurrent Neural Networks + Long-Short Term Memory Units + Gated Recurrent units (analyze sequences of data like time series)
 	* Word2Vec algorithm (word embeddings)
 	* Auto Encoders (revised tasks)
 * Generative Adversarial Networks
-* Reinforcement Learning with [OpenAI Gym](https://gym.openai.com/) to teach algorithms to paly video games
+* Reinforcement Learning with [OpenAI Gym](https://gym.openai.com/) to teach algorithms to play video games

 ### Lecture 2 - Course Overview